nortikin/sverchok/README.md

 addon for: http://blender.org
 License: GPL3
 compatible with Blender version: `>=` 2.71
-requires Python 3.4. (included in Blender)
+requires Python 3.4. (included in Blender) and numpy

 ###Description